gia-bartlett/Business-Analysis/ch9.md

 **Risks**
 logged risks
 new risks
-retire risks that do not happen
+retiring risks that do not happen

 **Dependencies**
 other projects